OpenTreeOfLife/reference-taxonomy/doc/method/method.md

-Each source taxonomy has its own import procedure, usually a file download from the provider's web site followed by application of a script that converts the source to a common format for import.
-Given the convert source files, the taxonomy can be 'loaded' by the assembly procedure.
+Each source taxonomy has its own import procedure, usually a file download from the provider's web site followed by application of a script that converts the source to a exchange format for import.
+Given the converted source files, the taxonomy can be read by the assembly procedure.

+[JAR: Nico asked for description of the exchange format, but I think it's completely uninteresting.
+I think it should be flushed, but maybe information about what's in a taxon record / node should be given somewhere.]

-A taxonomy in the common format has the following parts:
+A taxonomy in the exchange format has the following parts:

- * a taxonomy table, with one row (record) per putative taxon; each row gives an identifier that is unique to this taxonomy, the taxon's name, the identifier of its parent taxon record, and optional annotations or 'flags'
+ * A taxonomy table, with one row (record) per putative taxon.
+Important columns are:
+     * An identifier that is unique with this taxonomy
+     * The identifier of its parent taxon record
+     * The taxon's primary name-string
+     * The taxon's designated rank (optional)
+     * Optional annotations i.e. 'flags'
- * an optional synonyms table, with one name/taxon association row per synonym
+ * An optional synonyms table.
- * an optional identifier merge table, with one row for each identifier alias (where one identifier is an alias for another)
+     * The identifier of a taxon
+     * A synonym name-string for that taxon
+ * An optional set of identifier merges.
+A merge gives the identifier for a taxon from a previous version of this taxonomy that has been merged with another taxon, usually to repair what was an undetected synonymy in the previous version.

 [NMF: Would be helpful to have 2-5 rows deep example, for 3 tables.
 JAR: it's pretty boring.
 Here are a few rows from the NCBI import: